 SNG Basic Strategy

-Basic sit and go strategy is not very difficult to understand.
+Basic sit and go strategy isn't very difficult to understand.
 Even the most amateur of players could learn how to win at sit and go poker with relative ease.
 The important thing to remember about sng strategy is that it varies greatly from game to game.
-You are not going to be able to effectively use the same strategy in a 6-max turbo game as you would in a full ring game with normal blind levels.
+You aren't going to be able to effectively use the same strategy in a 6-max turbo game as you would in a full ring game with normal blind levels.

 For the most part, the early stages of sit and go play will provide you with the opportunity to hand select and pick your spots carefully.
 Unless you are in a turbo game, you should have enough relative big blinds that you can muck hands for a little while.
-It is adjusting and avoiding complacency that is crucial.
+It's adjusting and avoiding complacency that's crucial.
 You can't sit around waiting for pocket aces forever, as eventually the blinds are going to catch up with you.

 Switching gears is very much the name of the game in sit and go style poker.
 It would be impossible to definitively say when you should be re-working your approach, but it will eventually become second nature.
 It might take you some time to develop the instincts that will tell you when to push the action, but remaining aware and agile is often times the difference between winning and losing.